darshanmakwana412/darshanmakwana412/README.md

 Hi I am a sophomore from IIT Bombay

-My current Interests lie in Deep Learning and Reinforcement learning
+My current Interests lie in Deep Learning and Reinforcement learning.
+I also take part in Machine Learning hackathons and sometimes CP contests.
+Recently I have started playing basketball with my friends

+Thanks for the love

    <p align="left">
       <a href="https://github.com/darshanmakwana412?tab=followers">